ashaduri/gsmartcontrol/docs/troubleshooting.md

 ## SMART Does Not Stay Enabled
 Specifications say that once you set a SMART-related property, it will be preserved across reboots.
-So, when you, say, enable SMART and Automatic Offline Data Collection, both will stay enabled until you disable them.
+For example, when you enable SMART and Automatic Offline Data Collection, both will stay enabled until you disable them.

-However, BIOS, your operating system, your other operating systems (if present), and various startup programs may affect that.
-For example, BIOS may enable SMART each time you start your computer, so if you disabled SMART previously, it will be re-enabled on reboot.
+However, BIOS / UEFI, your operating system, your other operating systems (if present), and various startup programs may affect that.
+For example, UEFI may enable SMART each time you start your computer, so if you disabled SMART previously, it will be re-enabled on reboot.

 The easiest way to work around this is to set the desired settings on